Therealadetunji/Therealadetunji/README.md

 ### Hi there 👋

-**Therealadetunji/Therealadetunji** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
 - Employment Status: Unemployed and Open to work remotely and Locally(Nigeria).

 - 🔭 I’m currently working on ...Several projects and available to voluntary my service for open-source coding.